Indoor meetings

 2024-2025

-All talks for 2024-25 will take place at the Central Teaching Hub of the University of Liverpool, Lecture Theatre C. Entrance will be via the main door.
+All talks for 2024-25 will take place at the Central Teaching Hub of the University of Liverpool, Lecture Theatre C, but please check the LGS Newsletter to make sure there has not been a change of room for a particular meeting.
+Entrance will be via the main door.

 Location map for the Central Teaching Hub